korken89/crect/README.md

 * Cortex-M0 support, does not have `basepri` - will have to use interrupt masking.
 * Inheritance for resources so one can create an aggregate resource (`Ragg = {R1, R2, R3}`).
 For example `rtfm::Rasync` will always take the `rtfm::Rsystem_clock`, should be enough to only write the `rtfm::Rasync` in the resource claim.
-* Support for resource claims over job boundaries (_ex._ one start job [lock], one finished job [release]).
 * Make the async implementation switchable (not to force the use of SysTick)
 * Add claim `Resource< pointer >` for use with returning lambda
+* Support for resource claims over job boundaries (_ex._ one start job [lock], one finished job [release]).
-* Non-shared resource to support lock over boundaries, only one thread can take it
+  * Non-shared resource to support lock over boundaries, only one thread can have it in its resource claim

 ---